 2. Trace objects with the same color onto a card of the same color.

-3. Have a scavenger hunt to find objects to trace onto cards.
+3. Have a scavenger hunt to find objects.
+Match the objects to their shapes on the cards.

 Kids will have fun with this hands-on math play.
 Play mats can be placed on a shelf for easy accessibility during quiet time or independent play.